-In English this week we are: Writing different types of sentences: Statement, Questions, Commands, Exclamations.
-Our writing will be based on the text Beegu by Alexis Deacon.
+In English this week we are: Writing stories using the film 'Toy Story' for inspiration.
 Please see spelling diaries for the weekly spelling/phonic focus.

 Welcome to Kestrel Class